-The magazine – its Swahili name means antelope – has been through several changes in some four decades of existence.
-First it was the EAWLS Review and published in conjunction with the Nation group of newspapers.
+The magazine – SWARA which means antelope in Swahili – has been through several changes in the six decades of existence.
+First it was the EAWLS Review and published in conjunction with the Nation Media Group of newspapers.
 Later it became Africana and in 1978 changed to SWARA.

 There is a growing newsstand demand for the magazine in its home base of Nairobi and it is distributed through key supermarket chains, book stores and shops.
 SWARA is provided freely to the EAWLS membership and so has a strong readership in the United States, Europe and in Africa.

 SWARA is aimed at the non-specialist who is interested in safeguarding the natural heritage and the people and animals that live on it.
 It supports sound and transparent governance and is proud to call itself “The voice of conservation in East Africa.”

-Quarterly publication means SWARA can take an in-depth look at both the problems and solutions experienced in 21st century wildlife and habitat management.
-Its contributors have always been and remain a Who’s Who of the conservation world together with a growing group of new local writers.
+Being a Quarterly publication means SWARA can take an in-depth look at both the problems and solutions experienced in 21st century wildlife and habitat management.
+Its contributors have always been and remain a Who’s Who of the conservation world.
 Authors wishing to publish in SWARA are encouraged to send an outline of their story first to firstname.lastname@example.org before embarking on a finished product.
 Photographs are key to an article’s success and the editors need to see low-resolution photos with the text outline from which to choose artwork for any finished article.
 Much of SWARA’s photography is top-drawer and EAWLS is proud to be associated with award winning photographers.